Mona Vale Road East upgrade - Manor Road, Ingleside to Foley Street, Mona Vale

 For more information, read our January 2019 Community Update.

 The key features of the Mona Vale Road East upgrade include:

 - Widening Mona Vale Road between Manor Road, Ingleside and Foley Street, Mona Vale from two lanes to four lanes with a central concrete safety barrier.
-The concrete safety barrier would be located east of Manor Road to west of Daydream Street
+The concrete safety barrier would be located from east of Manor Road to west of Daydream Street

 - Replacing the existing roundabout on Mona Vale Road at the intersection of Ponderosa Parade and Samuel Street with new traffic lights and signalised pedestrian crossings on all legs